genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/02_handle-events.md

 <CodeBlock className="language-ts">{ExampleFlyout}</CodeBlock>

-Component contains the following properties and methods:
+The component contains the following properties and methods:

-- `displayFlyout`: A boolean property that determines the visibility of the `flayout` component.
-It is initialized to `false`, indicating that the `flayout` is not visible initially.
+- `displayFlyout`: A boolean property that determines the visibility of the `flyout` component.
+It is initialised as `false`, so that the `flyout` is not visible initially.

 - `showFlyout()`: A method that sets the `displayFlyout` property to `true`.
-When this method is invoked, the `flayout` becomes visible.
-This method can be triggered by user actions, such as clicking a button, to show the `flayout`.
+When this method is invoked, the `flyout` becomes visible.
+This can be triggered by user actions, such as clicking a button.

 - `hideFlyout()`: A method that sets the `displayFlyout` property to `false`.
 When this method is called, it hides the `flayout`.
-This can be used in response to certain events, for example, when a user clicks the 'close' button on the `flayout`, indicating the intention to hide it.
+This can be used in response to certain events, for example, when a user clicks the 'close' button on the `flyout`.

-These methods provide a simple interface for showing and hiding the `flayout`, effectively controlling the component's visibility based on user interactions.
+These methods provide a simple interface for showing and hiding the `flyout`, effectively controlling the component's visibility based on user interactions.

 The component's html (**/src/app/app.components.html**) should look like this:

 import ExampleFlyoutHtml from '!!raw-loader!/examples/ui/angular/flyout.html';

 <CodeBlock className="language-html">{ExampleFlyoutHtml}</CodeBlock>

-Here's a breakdown of the template's structure and functionality:
+Here is a breakdown of the template's structure and functionality:

 - **Show flyout button**:
     ```html
     <button (click)="showFlyout()">show Flyout</button>
     ```
-    - A button element that, when clicked, triggers the `showFlyout()` method.
+    - This is a button element.
+When clicked, it triggers the `showFlyout()` method.
 This method sets the `displayFlyout` property to `true`, making the `alpha-flyout` visible.

-- **alpha-flyout Component**:
+- **alpha-flyout component**:
     ```html
     <alpha-flyout
         position="right"